 - Miracle @ St. Olaf: What makes it so bad is that they went to the trouble of establishing Stormtroopers as being kidnapped and brainwashed from childhood, and thus also tragic victims of the First Order's machinations.
 From there, though, the film proceeds to ignore that setup for everyone except Finn, along with all the interesting possibilities for conflict that it introduces, and simply depicts them all as bog-standard mooks for our heroes to kill by the cartload.
 It's not a bad idea to try introducing some shades of grey into a universe that otherwise uses Black and White Morality, but for the love of God, don't half-ass it; giving Stormtroopers a sympathetic background as forced conscripts and leaving it at that just makes watching them get slaughtered a lot more uncomfortable than it used to be, back when they were just implied to be an all-volunteer evil army.

-- Peridonyx: The cheap Happy Ending Override against Return of the Jedi, one of the most-iconic Earn Your Happy Ending examples in cinematic history.
-Sure — the Legends continuity also invoked Reality Ensues about the Battle of Endor, the New Jedi Order, the New Republic, etc.... but at least didn't just shitcan my nostalgia into a Shoot the Shaggy Dog story all along.
-Say what you will about the The Phantom Menace; at least it didn't have such a middle-finger premise.
+- Peridonyx: The cheap Happy Ending Override against Return of the Jedi, one of the most-iconic Earn Your Happy Endings of all time.
+Sure - the Legends continuity was no stranger to Reality Ensues about the Battle of Endor, the New Jedi Order, the New Republic, etc....
+But at least it didn't just Hand Wave them away offscreen.
+Say what you will about the The Phantom Menace; at least it didn't start its Trilogy on such a middle-finger note.

 - Dr Zulu 2010: I feel that Rey might be a very frustrating character overall; on one hand, she's a fine character on her own but for one reason or another, her fight against Kylo Ren at the end shows the writing flaw regarding her skills.
 Now, I'm not gonna go and say she's a Mary Sue like all the angry Star Wars fanboys before because she's a well developed, flawed character; it's just that, despite not holding a light saber and seeing her friend Finn nearly dying even though he has more combat experience, being a former Stormtrooper and all, she is able to stand toe to toe to Kylo Ren even though, if The Last Jedi is to be believed, the latter has spend many years learning the ways of the Jedi.
 Now, the second movie reveals that she's extremely sensitive to the Force and that must be why she is strong with a Light Saber.
 But so is Luke Skywalker and his father Anakin and they spent many years to become the Jedi Masters they are, yet a girl who is not yet on Padawan level took down a veteran whose only weakness is his lack of control over his emotions?
 This is similar to how the Pokémon anime has a rookie trainer and his freshly gained Snivy being able to defeat Ash and his Pikachu even though, a few episodes earlier this Pikachu was able to defeat a trained Latios (which is not recommended in game logic because of the Dragon-type's resistance to Lightning-type Pokémon).
 Yes, there is an excuse for this too but still.
 Not only that, but Part 8 still has the problems I got with her and her being able to accomplish things even an identically weak Luke can't do.
 Let's hope for episode 9.